 Check out Fort Carson Mountain Post Living on

 Connect using Mountain Post Living (mtnpostliving) on Snapchat.

 The Better Opportunities for Single Soldiers (BOSS) program represents the voice of the single Soldier.
-If you're a single Soldier, the BOSS triad advocates for you by advancing quality of life issues on the installation, remove comma and in the barracks, remove comma to senior leaders on post and throughout the Army.
-"Let Your Voice Be Heard"
+If you're a single Soldier, then the BOSS triad advocates for you by advancing quality of life issues on the installation.

 Click here to see the previously featured Recipe(s) of the Week!